documentcloud/help_center/_help/uploading_documents.md

 To view all the documents you've uploaded, click on the **"Your Documents"** link at the top left.

-<b>NOTE:</b> If you're uploading a very large file, it might be a good idea to check the "email me when the uploaded document has finished processing" box. <b>If you plan to upload many large documents at once, let us know so we can ensure there's enough computing resources available.</b>
+<p class="note"><b>NOTE:</b> If you're uploading a very large file, it might be a good idea to check the "email me when the uploaded document has finished processing" box. <b>If you plan to upload many large documents at once, let us know so we can ensure there's enough computing resources available.</b></p>

-<b>NOTE:</b> Running into trouble uploading documents?
-Check out our <a href="troubleshooting.html">troubleshooting page</a>.
+<p class="note"><b>NOTE:</b> Running into trouble uploading documents?
+Check out our <a href="troubleshooting.html">troubleshooting page</a>.</p>
 ## Upload via the API
 **Users who want to upload many hundreds or thousands of documents or automate document uploads may want to consider using the [DocumentCloud API](api.html).** The `upload.json` method provides for passing in file name, project id and numerous other parameters with the file itself.
 It also allows for uploads directly from a URL.